kuieless/RAMF-Aphid-Honeydew-Excretion-Behavior-Recognition/README.md

 ### Dataset
 In the experiment, the first fine-grained aphid behavior dataset, encompassing crawling, flicking, and honeydew excretion behaviors, was constructed.
+If you wish to use this dataset, please cite our paper.
+The dataset can be referred to as **Aphid-Honeydew.1**.
 Our dataset can be found at https://drive.google.com/file/d/1uIJgNi4OcERA8spSsAdOIX-0BAINIZKS/view?usp=sharing

 ### Motion Feature